Linda Nichols, Dean

 Graduate Academic Programs

-The Graduate School of The University of Tulsa, through the Collins College of Business, offers the following graduate programs: Master of Accountancy , Master of Business Administration (Full-Time) , Master of Business Administration (Part-Time) , Master of Energy Business , Master of Science in Finance , Master of Science in Business Analytics , Master of Business Administration/Master of Science in Finance , and Master of Science in Quantitative Finance .
-The College also offers the Juris Doctor/Master of Business Administration and Juris Doctor/Master of Science in Finance degrees in conjunction with The College of Law , and the Master of Business Administration/Master of Science in Computer Science and Master of Science in Finance/Master of Science in Applied Mathematics in conjunction with The College of Engineering and Natural Sciences .
+The Graduate School of The University of Tulsa, through the Collins College of Business, offers the following graduate programs: Master of Accountancy , Master of Business Administration (Full-Time) , Master of Business Administration (Part-Time) , Business Administration, Health Care Delivery Science Track, M.B.A. , Master of Energy Business , Master of Science in Business Analytics .

 For all programs, applicants from non-English speaking schools must take the Test of English as a Foreign Language (TOEFL) and receive a score of 90 or higher (internet score) or 575 or higher (paper score).
 An International English Language Testing System (IELTS) score of 6.5 or higher is also accepted in lieu of the TOEFL.
 Refer to the International Applicants section in the Admission section of this Bulletin for more information.